mithraiclabs/PsyLendCPIExamples/Architecture.md

 All rates use the common denominator of 10,000, e.g.  to pass 1%, pass 10,000  * .01 = 100

 ### Accounts:
-* Market - jet market the reserve is under
+* Market - Psy market the reserve is under
 * Reserve
-* Owner - administrator/owner of the jet market, must sign.
+* Owner - administrator/owner of the Psy market, must sign.

 ### Notes: